awslabs/aws-sdk-swift/reference/0.x/AWSRoute53Resolver/Route53ResolverClient.md

 ### `disassociateResolverEndpointIpAddress(input:completion:)`

 Removes IP addresses from an inbound or an outbound Resolver endpoint.
 If you want to remove more than one IP address, submit one DisassociateResolverEndpointIpAddress request for each IP address.
-To add an IP address to an endpoint, see
+To add an IP address to an endpoint, see [AssociateResolverEndpointIpAddress](https://docs.aws.amazon.com/Route53/latest/APIReference/API_route53resolver_AssociateResolverEndpointIpAddress.html).
-<a href="https:​//docs.aws.amazon.com/Route53/latest/APIReference/API_route53resolver_AssociateResolverEndpointIpAddress.html">AssociateResolverEndpointIpAddress.

 ``` swift
 public func disassociateResolverEndpointIpAddress(input: DisassociateResolverEndpointIpAddressInput, completion: @escaping (ClientRuntime.SdkResult<DisassociateResolverEndpointIpAddressOutputResponse, DisassociateResolverEndpointIpAddressOutputError>) -> Void)